RikhiSingh/ecommerceCMS/ecommerce-admin/README.md

 19. react-tables,
 20. date-fns

+On First Begin
+1. Need account for Clerk secret key
+2. database url MySQL/ PlanetScale (current models work for mysql type of databases only can be modified for mongo but not efficient (structurally))
+3. Cloudinary cloud name
+4. new cloudinary

 The app starts from from root and does validation on success goes to dashboard then storeId then its layout and works comparatively same